 This is twill tape.
 It comes a half inch or 1/4 inch wide.
 IT HAS NO GIVE.
-It is used to stay necklines, waistbands, armhole seams and more.
+It is used to stay necklines, waistbands, armhole seams and more, stay as in keeping things from moving or stretching.
 The 1/4 inch wide is used to make the roll on a tailored lapel collar.
 I like using twill tape to stay edges that are doomed to stretch bigtime, particularly in tailored garments.
 Cut a piece of twill tape the exact length of the area to be taped minus the seam allowances, in other words, around the neckline but no SA at CF. Use your pattern to get the exact measurement.
 The wise sewist, which I am often NOT, will tape the seam ON THE SEAM LINE, pinning the ends of the cut tape to the neckline or such right where the SA ends and do this before getting deep into the project and stretching it out.
 But more often than not I think of this technique later when I realize I need it.
 I cut the tape, measuring against the pattern as mentioned, then pin each end to each end of the seam I am staying.
 I then pin again in the middle of the tape, then divide those halves into halves again and keep pinning.
 I keep dividing the areas into halves and pinning until the neckline is under control and all eased in to the stay tape.
 Then I will fell stitch the tape down to control it and bring back in line the stretched out area.
 It won't stretch any more!
 This technique is great for slanted pockets on pants, center fronts on stretch fabrics, collars, armholes, any place prone to stretch out.

 Another big favorite of mine is above, "Batting Fusing Tape".
 It can be found in the quilting notions area of your big chain stores.
 It is GREAT for hemlines on knits.
 It stretches very little and has some oomph to it with it's brushed finish.
 It is fusible.
 I fuse it to my hem edge, matching raw edges on the wrong side.
 Fuse, Turn up and topstitch on the front for a great hem on your latest tee.
 You can also get it 1 1/2 inches wide as well if you like deeper hems and cuffs.
 I really like the finish this gives a hem and much prefer it to Steam A Seam in knit hems.
 I find the SAS can be stiff and can flare.
 This tape just hangs beautifully with no stiffness.
 Highly recommend.